gamerboy256/SuperLuigiLandWiiSpecial/README.md

-# Super Luigi Land Wii
+# Super Luigi Land Wii Special
 ## Source Code Public Release

-This is the source code of the Super Luigi Land Wii mod, which you can download by clicking right [here](https://www.youtube.com/watch?v=bBvLkyd-TBI).
+This is the source code of the Super Luigi Land Wii Special mod.

 The source code of this mod is based off of the Newer Super Mario Bros.
 Wii source code, hence why this repo is a fork of it.

 If you use any of our code for your mod, please credit the New Luigi Team.

 ### Version 1.1
-This commit contains the source code of the version 1.1 of this game, which is NOT made for modding, as it contains tons of hardcoded things.
+This commit contains the source code of the version 1.1 of Super Luigi Land Wii, which is NOT made for modding, as it contains tons of hardcoded things.

 As the major new feature from this version is the translation support and it can be quite useful for other modders, a version of Newer Super Mario Bros.
 Wii that will have translation support is currently in the works, with the least amount of hardcoded things possible, I promise :)

-Until then, feel free to look at the code, if you have any request, feel free to contact me on Discord: RedStoneMatt#2826 !
+Until then, feel free to look at the code, if you have any request, feel free to contact RSM on Discord: RedStoneMatt#2826 !

 If you want to mod our game and its source code, [you can still find the v1.0 source code in the releases tab](https://github.com/RedStoneMatt/SuperLuigiLandWii/releases/tag/v1.0) !